Kitchen Cops for the week of September 9th through 13th

 "It's an honor.
 It means that we are doing a good job for our kids," Guerrero told us.

-Castandea said "Is it hard to get a perfect score?
+"Is it hard to get a perfect score?
 It is but we work as a team here.
-We work together and all of us stick together finishing everything we have to do."
+We work together and all of us stick together finishing everything we have to do," Castaneda said.

 So thanks to the cafeteria staff at Blanche Moore Elementary for keeping it clean and safe for these guys!